 Narrative: The macro-invertebrate community should be representative of a small foothill stream assemblage with perennial flows.
-The habitats in the river are dominated by good SIC with favourable marginal vegetation overhanging the stream banks.
-Although upstream abstraction and
+The habitats in the river are dominated by good SICwith favourable marginal vegetation overhanging the stream banks.
+Although upstream abstraction and water losses due to forestry leads to lower flows and associated poorer water quality parameters, the EcoSpecs are set to retain some diversity and integrity.
+The recommended scenario will remain in a Category C, which is similar to the PES of the river and thus will not impact on the integrity of the river reach.

-Numerical: Indicator taxa are provided in Table 5.7 and Table 5.8 provides EcoSpecs and TPCs for a C Category.
+Numerical:Indicator taxa are provided in Table 5.7 and Table 5.8 provides EcoSpecs and TPCs for a C Category.